PzGrenBtl-402/PzGrenBtl402/README.md

 ### General

 - [NiArms/GM/BwMod] Ability to assemble static MG3 with the primary weapon MG3
-- ACRE Racks and attenuation rework
+- ACRE Racks, attenuation rework, and speakers for manpacks and racks
 - Increased vehicle space
 - Ability to fire vehicle smoke launcher as gunner and commander (also turned out)
 - [Redd'n'Tank/GM] Back compartment of the Marder is locked when ramp is closed (Driver and commander can access vehicle via the hatches)